County Collectors FAQs

 Excess Commission $29,303.40

-Now we get down to the question of whose responsibility is it to calculate and distribute the excess commissions.
-Although you will find it no where in “black letter law” – the same AG Opinion which we have referenced in answering these questions, AG Op. #78-112, says that it is the responsibility of the county treasurer to calculate and distribute the excess commissions.
-The Attorney General opined, “Since according to Arkansas Statute 84-1401[A.C.A.
-21-6-302 - this was prior to the laws being codified and referenced as codes – circa 1987] all funds received by the various county officers including the County Treasurer and County Collector are required to be paid into the treasury, it would appear that the responsibility of returning the excess commissions to the respective units from which they were assessed would inure to the County Treasurer."
+Whose responsibility is it to calculate and distribute the excess commissions?
+Although you will find it nowhere in “black letter law” – the same AG Opinion which we have referenced in answering these questions, AG Op. #78-112, says that it is the responsibility of the county treasurer to calculate and distribute the excess commissions.
+The Attorney General opined, “Since according to Arkansas Statute 84-1401[§ 21-6-302 - this was prior to the laws being codified and referenced as codes – circa 1987] all funds received by the various county officers including the County Treasurer and County Collector are required to be paid into the treasury, it would appear that the responsibility of returning the excess commissions to the respective units from which they were assessed would inure to the County Treasurer”.

-The Collector’s Automation Fund, much like the Treasurer’s Automation Fund, is funded with a portion of the collector’s commission.
-In accordance with Arkansas Code Annotated 21-6-305(2)(A), “The county collector may set aside up to ten percent (10%) of the gross commissions collected annually to be credited to the county collector’s automation fund”.
+The Collector’s Automation Fund is funded with a portion of the collector’s commission.
+In accordance with Arkansas Code Annotated § 21-6-305(c)(2)(A), “The county collector may set aside up to ten percent (10%) of the gross commissions collected annually to be credited to the county collector’s automation fund”.

 Because the law concerning the establishment of a County Collector’s Automation Fund is permissive in nature – the collector may choose whether or not to establish the fund and whether or not to keep funding it.
 If the collector decides to establish the fund, any percentage of annual gross commissions may be set aside in the County Collector’s Automation Fund – up to a maximum of 10%.
 And, that percentage can change annually at the call of the collector.

-The moneys credited to the Collector’s Automation Fund are not subject to the excess commission rule and may accumulate from year to year.
-The funds are to be appropriated by the quorum court at the direction of the collector for the uses designated in A.C.A.
-21-6-305(2)(i)(ii)(iii)(B).
+The revenue credited to the Collector’s Automation Fund is not subject to the excess commission rule and may accumulate from year to year [Subdivisions (c)(3) and (d)].
+The funds are to be appropriated by the quorum court at the direction of the collector for the uses designated in § 21-6-305(c)(2)(A)(i)(ii)(iii)(B).

 The original uses of the fund were to “purchase, maintain, and operate an automated record-keeping system.”
 The acquisition and update of software for the automated accounting and record-keeping system was a permitted use of the original law for this automation fund.

-Unlike some other “automation funds” or “cost funds” where the officials have the discretion to transfer to the county general fund any moneys they deem excess and not needed for the intended purpose or purposes of the Automation Fund or Cost Fund – that is NOT so with the Collector’s Automation Fund.
-Any use of the money in the Collector’s Automation Fund, since it is collector commission, taken from local tax entities, it has to be used solely for the expenses of the County Collector’s office.
-The only way that you could transfer any additional collector commission funds or funds from the Collector’s Automation Fund to the County General Fund would be if expenditures, clearly tied to the Collector’s office, had been paid outside the Collector’s budget.
-[This logic is based on Attorney General Opinion No. 78-112 which cites several court cases and constitutional law, including Article 16, Section 11 – “no moneys arising from a tax levied for any purpose shall be used for any other purpose.”]
+Unlike other “automation funds” or “cost funds” where the officials have the discretion to transfer to the county general fund any moneys they deem excess and not needed for the intended purpose or purposes of the Automation Fund or Cost Fund – that is NOT so with the Collector’s Automation Fund.
+Any use of the money in the Collector’s Automation Fund, since it is collector commission, taken from local tax entities, must be used solely for the expenses of the County Collector’s office.
+This logic is based on Attorney General Opinion No. 78-112 which cites several court cases and constitutional law, including Article 16, Section 11 – “no moneys arising from a tax levied for any purpose shall be used for any other purpose

-The refund is normally paid from the general fund of the county and the general fund is then reimbursed by transfer from funds of the respective taxing units.
-The amount contributed by each taxing unit will be the amount of the erroneous payment received by the taxing unit.
+The refund is paid from the general fund of the county and the general fund is then reimbursed by transfer from funds of the respective taxing units.
+The amount contributed by each taxing unit will be the amount of the erroneous payment received by the taxing unit [§ 26-35-901].
 All of the pertinent information for the tax refund transaction should be contained in the county court order.
-[Some counties accomplish the refund by making the appropriate transfers from each tax entity to the Collector’s Unapportioned Account and the county treasurer issues the county check from the Collector’s Unapportioned Account.]

 No. Although newspapers set their advertising rates and the rates vary from paper to paper – the publication costs for publishing delinquent tax lists are set by state law.
 Arkansas Code Annotated 26-37-107 details the requirements for publication of the delinquent real property list and A.C.A.
 26-36-203 details the requirements for publication of the delinquent personal property tax list.
 A.C.A.
 26-37-107(c)(1) says, “The legal fee for each required publication of delinquent real property tax lists shall be one dollar and fifty cents ($1.50) per tract, per insertion.”
 In the case of delinquent personal property A.C.A.
 26-36-203(c)(1) says, “The newspaper publishing this list shall receive as publication cost the sum of one dollar and twenty-five cents ($1.25) per name, per insertion……..”.